orweinberger/bitquote/README.md

   "fiat": "USD", // The fiat we want to convert to "fiatSymbol": "$", // The fiat symbol
-  "autoUpdate": true, // Set this to true if you would like to have the widget auto update every 60 seconds "href": "http://www.bitcoinaverage.com" // link to redirect to if widget is clicked on }
+  "autoUpdate": true, // Set this to true if you would like to have the widget auto update every 60 seconds "href": "http://www.bitcoinaverage.com" // link to redirect to if widget is clicked on, if you don't want to use this functionality please remove this option completely
+}
 ```